Tags:

 He kept walking along and singing his song

-I love my blue shoes, I love my blue shoes
+I my blue shoes, I love my blue shoes

 Oh no!